surya333356/OIBSIP/README.md

 The objective of the Retail Sales EDA Project is to analyze sales data to uncover trends, understand customer behavior, optimize inventory, evaluate store performance, and enhance profitability.
 The goal is to use these insights to make informed decisions that boost sales and improve overall business efficiency.

+# Solution to Business Objective

+## Targeted Marketing:

+For Female Adults: Launch promotions and product bundles to leverage their higher spending power.

+For Teenagers: Increase marketing for Beauty and Clothing items.

+## Seasonal Strategy:

+Spring/Summer: Boost inventory and promotions for Electronics and Clothing.

+Fall/Winter: Adjust inventory and marketing for lower spending periods.

+## Category Focus:

+Electronics and Clothing: Expand offerings and run targeted sales events, especially in May.

+Beauty: Reassess product lineup and marketing strategies, focusing on July for promotions.

+## Age-Based Products:

+Adults (30-50): Highlight Beauty products in promotions.

+Seniors (50+): Focus on Electronics.

+Teenagers (<30): Offer balanced promotions for Beauty and Clothing.

+## Optimize Spending:

+Item Quantity: Tailor promotions based on average spending for transactions of 2-5 items.

+## Pricing Strategy:

+Leverage the strong correlation between Price per Unit and Total Amount to refine pricing strategies and maximize revenue.

+# Conclusion-

+1.Female adults have a higher total amount than male adults,Senior gender spending is nearly identical,Female teenagers spend more than male teenagers.

+2.May is the highest spending month, while September is the lowest.
+Spending seems to follow a trend of being higher in the spring and summer months, and lower in the fall and winter.
+The data highlights potential seasonal trends, which could be useful for forecasting and planning.

+3.Customers spent maximum spent in Electronics and Clothing category and minimum spent in beauty category.

+4.Adults(30-50) show the highest preference for Beauty products.
+Seniors(above 50) spend the most on Electronics.
+Teenagers(below 30) have relatively balanced spending between Beauty and Clothing, with less on Electronics.

+5.May month Electronics and clothing category shown the max sale and in July month Beauty cat shown the max sale.
+The trend shown max sale in Summer season and min sale in winter season.

+6.Average Spending which is max Based on Number of 2-5 Items Bought Per Transaction.

+7.All three categories have similar values for the quartiles (25%, 50%, 75%), indicating that the distribution of the data is quite similar across the categories.

+8.Focus on the strong positive correlation between Price per Unit and Total Amount when analyzing pricing strategies or sales performance.

+# EDA Charts-